annicamclean/markdown-notes/THR 130 - ACTING FUNDAMENTALS/Performance Reflection 1.md

 -   Behaving in a way that reflects the time period of the film, time of year, and time of day in each scene
 -   Portraying relationships to other characters in a believable manner

 Some important details about the character's past and current circumstances is that her family is poor and her father has lost her job, she wants to go to a college over in New England, she has a complicated relationship with her mother, and is a teenager at a Catholic school.
 Yes it seems as though she does.
 You can see how the arguments between her and her mother seem to keep escalating throughout the film until her mother finds out that she applied to an East coast school and got waitlisted.
+Especially as she is pleading with her mother to talk to her again after the news, her acting makes it believable th

 2. Objectives- Can you tell what the character wants in each individual scene and in the film overall?